PinkDiamond1/docs-24/docs/starlark/reference.md

         endpoint = "/eth/v1/node/health",
         # The content-type header to set while talking to the service.
 Mandatory
         content_type = "application/json",
-        # The port id to connect to, this should be a valid id on the service.
+        # The port ID to connect to, this should be a valid ID on the service.
 Mandatory
         port_id = HTTP_PORT_ID,
         # A `jq` query to fetch output out of the JSON.
 Optional
         field_extractor = ".data.enr"